What is an Endoscopic Brow Lift / Forehead Lift?

 Who is a Candidate for an Endoscopic Brow/Forehead Lift?

 Though many people have a little wrinkling, the best results from a brow/forehead lift are achieved by those who have excessive wrinkling and sagging of the brow and forehead.
 This procedure is ideal for people who want to take years off their appearance.

 What are the Benefits of an Endoscopic Brow/Forehead Lift?

 A brow/forehead lift restores the youthful appearance to a sagging and wrinkled forehead.
 It reduces the look of lines, and makes the face look more awake and less angry.
 The overall change is a look of vibrant youthfulness.
 When compared to the traditional brow/forehead lift, the endoscopic brow/forehead lift is less invasive and leaves less scarring due to smaller and fewer incisions.

 What is the Cost of an Endoscopic Brow/Forehead Lift?

-How do I choose the best Brow Lift surgeon for my potential facial rejuvenation?
+How do I choose the best Brow Lift surgeon?